fcperni/DataStorytellingWithPowerBI/Script.md

 - Declutter and highlight.
 - Use pages as story points.

-## 06 - Data, tell me a story before going to bed.

 ### Demo 03 - Storytelling with Data

 1. Create a text slide